Think

 Cognition

 Cognitive skills are needed to process information.
-In order to learn, retain and use our knowledge, we need to be able to use all of these skills effectively:
+In order to learn, retain and use our knowledge, we need to be able to use the following skills effectively:

 -